Frazier, McNeil hit 2 HR each, Mets thump D-backs 9-0

+NEW YORK (AP) — The Mets have had a topsy-turvy season, and nobody has better represented that than streaky slugger Todd Frazier.

-NEW YORK (AP) — Todd Frazier and Jeff McNeil each homered twice, helping the surging New York Mets stun Diamondbacks ace Robbie Ray and beat Arizona 9-0 Wednesday night.
+Frazier is back on fire, and so is New York.
+Frazier and Jeff McNeil each homered twice, helping the surging Mets stun Diamondbacks ace Robbie Ray and beat Arizona 9-0.

+“He doesn’t let things affect him, he cares about winning first and foremost,” Mets manager Mickey Callaway said.
+“He’s a pro’s pro and he’s one of our leaders.
+And when he’s going good, we are a really, really good team.”

 Arizona has lost four straight since going 11-1 to rush back into the crowded NL playoff picture.

-McNeil hit a solo homer in the second, and Frazier hit his 20th homer of the season, a solo shot, in the third.
-McNeil then joined Frazier in the 20-homer club with a two-run drive in the sixth.
+Jeff McNeil also hit two homers — a solo shot in the second and a two-run drive in the sixth — to join Frazier in the Mets’ 20-homer club, which numbers a record-tying four.

-The Mets have four players with 20 homers for the fourth time in franchise history.
 Pete Alonso leads the majors with 47, and Michael Conforto has 29.
+New York previously had four players hit 20 homers in 1987, 2000 and 2016.

-Matz allowed four hits and three walks while striking out seven.
-He issued all three walks to open the second before striking Carson Kelly and inducing a double play grounder from Kevin Cron.
+Steven Matz (10-8) allowed four hits and three walks while striking out seven over six innings.
+He issued all three walks to open the second before striking Carson Kelly and inducing a double play grounder from pinch-hitter Kevin Cron.

+“That kind of deflated us,” Lovullo said.
+“We just couldn’t execute and get it done.”

 REMEMBERING 9/11